mit-rss/intro_to_ros/README.md

 ## Question 8: Playing with bag files
 In question 3, we asked you to visualize your laserscan data on RViz and record a bag file.
 The RViz visualization was probably meaningless and ugly because you’re publishing random data.
 Don’t be alarmed; real laserscan data is a lot prettier and more informative.
 Download these [bagfiles](https://www.dropbox.com/s/17d25jtued10jk0/gmapping_data_active_only.zip?dl=0) follow the instructions [here](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.html), and visualize the laser scan data on RViz.
 Try it with multiple coordinate frames.

-**Note**: The provided bag files are from our cars driving around in the basement of Stata center.
+**Note**: The provided bag files are from our cars driving around in the basement of Stata Center.

 ## Question 9: TF Exercises

-You will need to download [this rosbag](https://www.dropbox.com/s/qvqloye6dilsj4y/tesse_no_statics_2.bag?dl=0) from Google drive; it may take a while.
+You will need to download [this rosbag](https://www.dropbox.com/s/qvqloye6dilsj4y/tesse_no_statics_2.bag?dl=0) from Google Drive; it may take a while.

 The rosbag was collected from a robot driving around in a simulated environment.
 Its `base_link` position in the environment is broadcast to the TF tree in ROS.
 However, the poses of the sensors onboard the robot are not broadcasted to the TF tree.